elegant-scipy/elegant-scipy/markdown/ch1.markdown

 print(data_table.iloc[:5, :5])
 ```

-We can see that Pandas has kindly pull out the header row and used it to name the columns.
+We can see that Pandas has kindly pulled out the header row and used it to name the columns.
 The first column gives the name of the gene, and the remaining columns represent individual samples.

-We will also needs some corresponding metadata,
-including the sample information and the gene lengths.
+We will also needs some corresponding metadata, including the sample information and the gene lengths.

 ```python
 # Sample names